pimcore/pimcore/doc/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/05_DB_Setup.md

 If you create a new database just set the character set to `utf8mb4`.

 > Note: You have to create the database manually before you can continue with the web-based installer,
-> which automatically creates the underlying database schema for pimcore.
+> which automatically creates the underlying database schema for Pimcore.

 ### Command to Create a new Database